 Relating with Sponsors

 The sponsor secures funding for the project and his main aim is to ensure that key business objectives are met.
 He eventually determines if a project was implemented successfully.
 Because sponsors are busy executives with limited time, it’s important to get straight to the point when presenting them with updates.
+Executives, busy as they are, always try to maximize time.
+They prefer brief presentations that clearly state the main points and provide graphical summaries of data.

 If things are not going as planned and you need to provide the sponsor with an update, focus on the solution or what you are doing to move things forward and not the problem or the reasons why things are not going as planned.